Diana Vishneva: Personal life

 Vishneva was born in Leningrad, Soviet Union (now Saint Petersburg, Russia), the second of two daughters.
 Her father, Viktor Vishnev, is Russian and her mother, Guzal Afletunova, is Tatar.
 Her great-grandfather Lotfulla Aflyatunov, a hereditary mullah, was born in the Apastovsky District, Tatarstan.
 In 1930, he was exiled to Siberia and then moved to Kyrgyzstan, where Diana's mother was born.
-She is a practicing Orthodox Christian, having gone to church to have herself baptized.
+She is a practicing Orthodox Christian, having been baptized in an Orthodox church.
 She married Konstantin Selinevich in 2013.
 They have a son, Rudolf-Viktor, born 13 May 2018.

 Career

 Vishneva was trained at the Vaganova Academy of Russian Ballet.
 While at the Vaganova school, she scored the highest scores known in the school's history.
 During her last year at the Academy she also trained at the Mariinsky Theatre.
 Vishneva joined the Mariinsky Ballet Company upon her graduation in 1995.
-Two prizes at the start of her career at the Mariinsky–the Benois de la Danse and the Golden Sofit helped Vishneva rise up the ranks swiftly.
+Two prizes at the start of her career at the Mariinsky – the Benois de la Danse and the Golden Sofit helped Vishneva rise up the ranks swiftly.
 She was promoted to principal in 1996.

 Vishneva first appeared with the American Ballet Theatre during its 2003 spring season.
 She joined the company as a principal dancer in 2005.
 Vishneva retired from the ABT in 2017.

 In 2008, Vishneva joined the Honorary Board of Directors of the Russian Children's Welfare Society (RCWS).
 Vishneva was one of the featured dancers in the 2006 documentary Ballerina.
 In 2014, she became the new face of Kérastase's latest product line and in-salon treatment, Discipline.

 Roles performed

 Vishneva's repertoire includes Don Quixote, Romeo and Juliet, La Bayadère, Sleeping Beauty, Swan Lake, Onegin (Cranko), The Firebird and Giselle.
 She also performs the works of modern choreographers, especially those of George Balanchine, William Forsythe and Roland Petit.
 She has enjoyed critical acclaim for her interpretation of Rubies, (the second movement of Balanchine's evening-length, ballet, Jewels) Giselle, and Kenneth MacMillan's Manon.
-Her partners have included such well-known dancers as Angel Corella and Vladimir Malakhov.
+Her partners have included such well-known dancers as Angel Corella, Vladimir Malakhov and Evan McKie.

 In addition to dancing with the Kirov Ballet, Vishneva has made guest appearances with many ballet companies, including not only American Ballet Theatre, but also the Bolshoi Ballet, the Paris Opera Ballet, Teatro alla Scala in Milan and Berlin State Opera in Berlin.

 In October 2011, the Mariinsky Theatre hosted the premiere of the new ballet project Diana Vishneva: Dialogues, which brings together works by world class choreographers – Martha Graham (USA) Paul Lightfoot and Sol León (Netherlands) and John Neumeier (Germany).
 The programme, which consists of three independent ballets, has since been performed to great acclaim in Moscow and New York.

 She also appeared in the opening ceremony of the 2014 Winter Olympics in Sochi.